Detour (The X-Files): Plot

 Jeff Glaser, a local technician armed with a FLIR device, joins Fazekas, Mulder, and Scully to search the woods for the creature.
 They soon spot two creatures on the FLIR which travel in separate directions, causing the four to split up.
 Fazekas is attacked and disappears.
 Mulder deduces that the creatures may be related to cryptids such as the Mothman.
 After a brief encounter with the creatures, Glaser takes off running and is swiftly attacked by one of them.
 Mulder is grabbed by the other creature, though it releases him after Scully manages to wound it with her firearm.

 Mulder, wounded in the attack, and Scully spend the night in the woods together.
 The next morning, Scully falls through a hole in the ground while foraging for food and finds herself in an underground chamber where the bodies of the missing people are being stored.
 Spotting a pair of red eyes, Scully realizes she is trapped with one of the creatures and does not have her firearm with her.
 Mulder drops his down to her as the bushes behind him begin to rustle.
 He jumps into the hole as Scully shoots the creature and kills it.
 As they examine the dead creature, they notice its almost human-like features and wood-like skin.
-Nearby, the words "ad noctum" (Latin for "into darkness") are found carved into a tree trunk.
+Nearby, the words ad noctem (Latin for "into darkness") are found carved into a tree trunk.
 Mulder, Scully, Asekoff, and Fazekas are rescued, but there is no sign of Glaser or the other creature.

 Upon leaving the forest, Mulder states that the creatures may, in fact, be evolved versions of the first Spanish conquistadors who had first settled in the forest 450 years before.
 Although Kinsley finds this idea ridiculous, Mulder believes that centuries of seclusion could be adequate for such drastic adaptations to happen.
 Afterwards, Mulder realizes that the creatures presume others' presence in their territory as threatening and rushes to the hotel room where Scully is packing her things.
 After ascertaining that she is finished packing, he firmly urges her to vacate the room, which she does.
 As Mulder closes the door behind them, the camera then pans under the bed, where a pair of glowing eyes open.